Clemapfel/jluna/docs/manual.md

 333
 ```

-#### jluna::Vector
+### jluna::Vector

-For arrays of dimensionality 1, a special proxy called `jluna::Vector` is provided.
-It directly inherits from `jluna::Array` so all of `Array`s functionalities are also available to `Vector`.
+For arrays of dimensionality 1, a special proxy called `jluna::Vector<T>` is provided.
+It directly inherits from `jluna::Array<T, 1>` so all of `Array`s functionalities are also available to `Vector`.
 In addition, the following member functions are only available for `jluna::Vector`:

 + `insert(size_t pos, T value)`
   - insert element `value` at position `pos` (0-based)